Read time: 7 minutes

 English Teaching at the Local School

 Yachana in the indigenous Kichwa language means "A Place to Learn".
-This aptly describes the experience a volunteer can have here.
 Every day the workers and volunteers strive to think of new ways to benefit the local community.
 The work done here all goes back into the land and sustainment of The Amazon Rainforest.

 At the Yachana Foundation I didn't just learn about nature; I was an active participant in its preservation.
 Under the guidance of skilled teachers, I learned about agroforestry.
 This included planting and harvesting cacao, properly spacing and marking coffee trees, and planting breadfruit trees as a part of reforestation.